douga19/introduction-linux/docs/contents/tp1.md

         $ man 1 printf
         $ man 3 printf

-6. Dans la page de manuel de mv, observer les deux premières lignes de la partie « SYNOP- SIS ».
-Que signifient les crochets ? les points de suspension ?
-Si besoin, se reporter au manuel de man.
-In the manual pages of `mv`, observe the first two lines of the `SYNOPSIS` part.
+6. In the manual pages of `mv`, observe the first two lines of the `SYNOPSIS` part.
 Can you guess what do the brackets mean ? the three dots ?
 If necessary, refer to the `man` manual.

 ### Exercise 7 : Wildcards